parallax background

 Hi, my name is Sarah Nimführ and I’m a cultural anthropologist of forced migration, transnational memory cultures, and Island Studies with a regional focus on the Mediterranean and the Caribbean.
 Further, I’m interested in engaged anthropology and collaborative knowledge production.

-I'm currently based at the University of Arts Linz in the Department of Cultural Studies working as a principal investigator on a postdoc project on transgenerational memory work of Jewish exile, which has been funded by the FWF-Firnberg Program since June 2021.
+I'm currently affiliated with the University of Arts Linz in the Department of Cultural Studies where I worked as a principal investigator on a postdoc project on transgenerational memory work of Jewish exile, which was funded by the FWF-Firnberg Program from June 2021 to April 2026.
 In June 2020 I earned my PhD in European Ethnology from University of Vienna on non-deportability in the EU border regime.

 My first book Umkämpftes Recht zu bleiben.
 Zugehörigkeit, Mobilität und Kontrolle was published in Dampfboot-Verlag in 2020 and was awarded with the Theodor-Körner-Prize.
-I have co-edited the collected volume Writing Toegther.
-Kollaboratives Schreiben mit Personen aus dem Feld (2023, transcript) and Forschen und Arbeiten im Kontext von Flucht (2019, Springer) as well as the special issues Representing islands, producing islandness (2021, Island Studies Journal) and 'Solidarität' (2021, kuckuck.
-Notizen zur Alltagskultur).
+I have co-edited the collected volumes Raum – Theorie – Empirie.
+Ein Arbeitsbuch (2025, Springer), Writing Together.
+Kollaboratives Schreiben mit Personen aus dem Feld (2023, transcript) and Forschen und Arbeiten im Kontext von Flucht (2019, Springer) as well as several special issues, inter alia Representing islands, producing islandness (2021, Island Studies Journal).
 Among others, my work has appeared in the Island Studies Journal, the Anthropological Journal of European Cultures and in Comparative Migration Studies.
 Since 2022 I am a Associate Editor of the Island Studies Journal and Vice President of the International Small Island Studies Association .

 Since 2016, I have taught various types of courses at graduate and undergraduate level comprising ethics and methods in the field of flight, engaged anthropology as well as forced migration studies with a focus on Mediterranean islands at the universities of Vienna, Graz, Innsbruck, Bremen, Munich and Würzburg.
-In addition, I was invited to teach as a guest lecturer at the Goethe-University of Frankfurt (Cultural Anthropology), LMU Munich (Intercultural Communication) and University of Arts Linz (Cultural Studies).
+In addition, I was invited to teach as a guest lecturer at the Goethe-University of Frankfurt (Cultural Anthropology), LMU Munich (Intercultural Communication; Romance Studies), University of Arts Linz (Cultural Studies), University of Zadar (Ethnology and Anthropology) and South China University of Technology Guangzhou (School of Foreign Languages).

 A detailed CV can be found here.